 In person / By agent

-• Applications for driving and vehicle licensing services (unless otherwise specified) can be submitted in person or through agent.
-If submission of application is through an agent, your agent should produce photocopy of your identity document for authentication and is also required to produce his identity document.
-The addresses of all licensing offices are shown in Appendix D.
+• Unless otherwise specified, driving licence-related applications (including International Driving Permit) can be submitted in person or through agent over the counter at Transport Department's licensing offices.
+If the application is submitted through an agent, the agent should produce photocopy of the applicant's identity document and original of his/her own identity document.
+The addresses of all licensing offices are shown can be found at Appendix D.

 • Renewal of Full Driving Licence